hitesh009911/Canteen-management/README.md

 4. Push to the branch (`git push origin feature-branch`)
 5. Open a pull request

-## License
-[Specify the license under which the project is distributed]

 ## Contact
 For further inquiries, contact [your email or GitHub link].